Lotfullah21/react/02-hooks/02-useEffect/README.md

 ## Running the Effect:

 When the component is rendered, the function inside `useEffect` is executed.
 It might perform tasks like fetching data, updating the DOM, or setting up event listeners.
+The code you place inside the useEffect hook always runs after your component mounts or, in other words, after React has updated the DOM.
+In addition, depending on our configuration via the dependencies array, our effects can also run when certain state variables or props change.

 ```js
 import { useState, useEffect } from "react";